TrezorHannes/vps-lnbits/README.md

 ```
 Now when this is successfully starting, you can abort with CTRL-C. We will come back to this for further configuration editing LNBits' config-file to our desired setup.

 ### 6) VPS: Retrieve the OpenVPN config & certificate
 In this section we'll switch our work from setting up the server towards getting your LND node ready to connect to the tunnel.
 For this, we will retrieve and transfer the configuration file from your VPS to your node.
    - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm -it kylemanna/openvpn easyrsa build-client-full NODE-NAME nopass` whereby `NODE-NAME` should be changed to a unique identifier you chose.
 For example, if your LND Node is called "BringMeSomeSats", I suggest to use that - with all lowercase.
    - [ ] `docker run -v $OVPN_DATA:/etc/openvpn --rm kylemanna/openvpn ovpn_getclient NODE-NAME > NODE-NAME.ovpn` which will prompt you to provide the secure password you have generated earlier.
 Afterwards, it'll store `bringmesomesats.ovpn` in the directory you currently are.

+## Into the Tunnel
+We have installed the tunnel through the mountain, but need to get our LND Node to use it.

 ### 7) LND Node: Install and test the VPN Tunnel
 Now switch to another terminal window, and SSH into your **Lightning Node**.
 We want to connect to the VPS and retrieve the VPN-Config file, to be able to establish the tunnel